 At present Councils in Northern Ireland are engaged in the 3 staged approach to review and assessment as set out in the original technical guidance.
 The Stages are briefly described in Table 2.3.
-The latest technical guidance LAOM.TG(03) is based on a revised '2 step' approach.
+The latest technical quidance LAOM.TG(03) is based on a revised '2 step' approach.
 The revised steps are briefly described in Table 2.4.
 In this process a Stage 1 equates to an 'updating and Screening assessment, and a stage 2 and 3 equates to a 'detailed assessment'.

 The department recommends that councils where feasible should use the latest technical guidance LAQM.TG(03) to complete their first rounds of review and assessment.
 Where councils have commenced using the old technical guidance (LAQM.
-TG (00)) they may continue using the old guidance.
-However the methodology should be cross-referenced with the new guidance.
+TG (00)) they may continue using the old quidance.
+However the methodology should be cross-referenced with the new quidance.

-As Moyle had already embarked on the stage 3 review and assessment the domestic fuel grids assessed are 1x1km grids, as defined in (LAQM.
+Antrim have screened to determine the necessity for a stage 3 review and assessment on the basis of the number of domestic fuel burning properties within 1x1km grids, as defined in (LAQM.
 TG4 (00)).
-Other than this however, the latest technical guidance LAQM.TG (03) has been used as the guidance document for the domestic fuel combustion modelling methodology.
-In practice, the high resolution modelling and the method of source definition used in this report means that defining a 1x1km area makes no difference to the output when compared with a smaller total area.
+As required by the Northern Ireland Policy guidance the latest technical guidance LAQM.TG (03) methodology should be used for domestic fuel combustion modelling where possible.
+In practice, the high resolution modelling and the method of source definition used in this report means that defining a 2.5km area makes no difference to the output when compared with a smaller total area.
 This is because the source is modelled the same irrespective of whether a smaller total area were modelled, for example; 500m x 500m.